Muskan-376/Web-Design-Project/README.md

 # Web-Design-Project
-This is my first github Project..
+This is my first github Project..<br>
 📘 Project Overview

 This is a fully functional college website project created as part of an academic assignment.
 The website represents Katihar Engineering College, showcasing its departments, facilities, placements, academic structure, and more.